-We’ve written at length on the differences between umbrella and limited companies in the past, but as a simple explanation, when you work through an umbrella company they take care of the financial side of things; taking payment from clients then paying you, minus tax, national insurance, and their personal fees.
+We’ve written at length on the differences between umbrella and limited companies in the past, but to put it simply: when you work through an umbrella company they take care of the financial side of things; taking payment from clients then paying you, minus tax, national insurance, and their personal fees.

-Hiring an Accountant
+Hiring an accountant